-Resorts your family will love!
-Looking for a local family getaway where there’s relaxation for adults and fun for the kids?
-These resorts offer plenty of amenities for families -- guaranteed to make memories that last a lifetime.
+Southern California resorts and hotels that families love!
+Looking for a family getaway where there’s relaxation for adults and fun for the kids?
+These SoCal resorts offer plenty of amenities for families -- guaranteed to make memories that last a lifetime.

 Great Wolf Lodge